How to delete Documents and Data on your iPhone

 - Tap Clear History and Data

 Now that we’ve gone through a couple different ways of how to clear app data on iPhone, you should be able to recover some space.
-And if those efforts fall flat, here are more ways to free up iPhone storage.
 Try them out!